 Quantization Explained: The GGUF Format

 Quantization reduces model weight precision from 16-bit floats (BF16) to lower bit-widths, trading some accuracy for dramatically lower memory and faster inference.
-The GGUF format, used by llama.cpp and Ollama, is the standard for local deployment.
+The GGUF format, used by llama.cpp and Ollama, is the standard for local LLM deployment.

 Standard GGUF Levels